 The Salisbury House Foundation invites you to share in this extraordinary experience.
 Tickets are limited so your early advance reservation is suggested.

 The History Series is possible thanks to the generous support of Harry Bookey and Pamela Bass-Bookey, and Fred and Charlotte Hubbell.
-Special thanks also to Clark Smith and Lauren Kernan-Smith from the Butler House on Grand Avenue for providing rooms and accommodations for History Series speakers.
+Special thanks to Rick and Liz Neumann.

 Created by Carl and Edith Weeks during the Roaring Twenties, this American castle was modeled after King's House in Salisbury, England.
 The mansion contains nearly 10,000 objects collected by the Weeks, many of historical significance.
 Examples include the rafters that date to the time of Shakespeare, a one-of-a-kind Steinway Piano and an impressive collection of rare books and letters.